smwesten-usgs/swb/doc/src/main.md

 calculations are made on a rectangular grid of computational elements that may be easily imported into a regional groundwater- flow model.
 Recharge estimates calculated by the code may be output as daily, monthly, or annual values.

-The code is written in Fortran 95/2003, and has been compiled on Windows and Linux systems using the gfortran, g95, and Intel fortran compilers.
+The code is written in modern Fortran (Fortran 95/2003/2008), and has been compiled on Windows, Macintosh, and Linux systems using the gfortran, g95, and Intel fortran compilers.

 Optional support is provided for:
  - Reading and writing NetCDF files